eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ## TraCI

+### My [TraCI](TraCI.md)-program is to slow.
+What can I do?

+  TraCI communicates over sockets and this communication is slow.
+You can often reduce the number of TraCI commands via the following strategies.

+  - store results that do not change (i.e. vehicle length) rather than retrieving them again repeatedly
+  - use [subscriptions](TraCI/Object_Variable_Subscription.md) or [context subscriptions](TraCI/Object_Context_Subscription.md) to reduce the number of 'get' commmands for things that you need in every step

+   Even larger gains can be hand by switching to [libsumo](Libsumo.md).
+This can be done with a single line of code and completely eliminates the slow socket communication.

 ### My [TraCI](TraCI.md)-program is not working as intended.
 Can you help me debug it?

   Unfortunately, we do not have the resources to debug other peoples